iterative/dvc.org/content/docs/dvclive/api-reference/live/index.md

 ## Description

-A `Live()` instance is required in order to log machine learning metrics and other metadata.
+A `Live()` instance is required in order to log machine learning parameters, metrics and other metadata.

 <admon type="warn">